gloinart/weight_in_bytes/README.md

   town.streets_.emplace("Big main street", {1,3,5,7,9,11,13,15,17});
   town.streets_.emplace("Small side street", {2,4,6});

-  // Examine the allocated size of 'town' (this it it!) size_t size = wib::weight_in_bytes(town);
+  // Examine the allocated size of 'town' (THIS IS IT!) size_t size = wib::weight_in_bytes(town);

   // Under the hood, approximately the following summation is executed: